-- annual identification of Top Risks: the top risks identified since 2016 are IT security and physical security; they were renewed at the Supervisory Board meeting of 06/12/2023 with particular attention paid to the impact of the Olympic and Paralympic Games, given the location of our premises and the probable overcrowding of transport. - risk indicator monitoring: in addition to incidents and the risk map, 59 risk indicators were monitored in 2023 in connection with the Edmond de Rothschild Group, in relation to the 13 essential operational risks including tolerance thresholds used to measure those risks. - employee awareness-raising regarding the operational risk system.
+- annual identification of Top Risks: the top risks identified since 2016 are IT security and physical security; they were renewed at the Supervisory Board meeting of 04/12/2024, and are now supplemented by the risk relating to artificial intelligence, which the Group has decided to monitor independently and closely, particularly with regard to external payment instrument fraud. - risk indicator monitoring: in addition to incidents and the risk map, 69 risk indicators were monitored in 2024 in connection with the Edmond de Rothschild Group, in relation to the 15 essential operational risks including tolerance thresholds used to measure those risks. - employee awareness-raising regarding the operational risk system.
 Mandatory operational risk training in e-learning format was rolled out for the first time in October 2022 for all EdR Group employees.
 This training is mandatory every two years and for all new arrivals.
-At 31 December 2023, 735 EdR France employees had completed the training (including 333 employees in 2023), i.e. 86% of the workforce. - monitoring is based on the following committees: - "Internal Risk Committee" in which the various risks to which the Group is exposed, including operational risks, are reviewed.
-Every month, this committee brings together representatives from Senior Management, the Central Risk Department, the Compliance and Permanent Control Department, the main business lines and the support functions concerned, and each committee focuses month the business/department.
+At 31 December 2024, 203 EdR France employees had completed the training, i.e. 25% of the workforce. - monitoring is based on the following committees: - "Internal Risk Committee" in which the various risks to which the Group is exposed, including operational risks, are reviewed.
+Every month, this committee brings together representatives from Senior Management, the Central Risk Department, the Compliance and Permanent Control Department, the main business lines and the Support functions concerned, and each committee focuses month the business/department.
 The quarterly operational risk reporting involves information about material incidents (analysis of causes and remedial action taken), the progress of major initiatives adopted, highlights arising from updates to the risk map and a summary of exposure measurements regarding the 15

 - essential operational risks and the associated risk indicators, - "Business-line Operational Risk Committees" meeting at least every year and covering the main business lines and departments.
-These committees oversee progress with work associated with implementing the operational risk system and initiatives resulting from risk and incident mapping. - Other committees in which operational risks are involved: - "New Product/Process Committees", tasked with identifying and analysing risks before a new product or a new business is launched. - a "Security Committee" chaired by a member of the Edmond de Rothschild (France) Executive Board, coordinated by a special advisor on information protection and the coordination of security initiatives adopted by the various departments concerned.
-This committee met four times in 2023, with the involvement of and contributions from the Operational Risk team.
+These committees oversee progress with work associated with implementing the operational risk system and initiatives resulting from risk and incident mapping. - Other committees in which operational risks are involved: - "New Product/Process Committees", tasked with identifying and analysing risks before a new product or a new business is launched. - "Security Committee" chaired by a member of the Edmond de Rothschild (France) Executive Board, coordinated by a special advisor on information protection and the co-ordination of security initiatives adopted by the various departments concerned.
+This committee met four times in 2024, with the involvement of and contributions from the Operational Risk team.